🔬

 Subgrounds exists in this broader ecosystem that The Graph powers.
 Lets dive into the process and travel along the path that data can take from chain to dashboard:

-2. The Graph indexes this data through their system of subgraph nodes and graph indexers.
+2. indexes this data through their system of subgraph nodes and graph indexers.

 3. Subgrounds ingests this indexed data and pipes it directly into your Python environment, providing recognizable objects representing the data.